dsheiko/HTML5-Form-Shim/README.md

     <button class="btn btn-inverse btn-large" type="submit">Submit</button>
 </form>
 ```
-This form forced to custom validation by attribute data-custom-validation.
-So whatever browser you use it displays validation messages on the elements marked as data-validation-message-for="<input-id>"
+This form is forced to custom validation by attribute `data-custom-validation`.
+So whatever browser you use it displays validation messages on the elements marked as `data-validation-message-for="<input-id>"`

 #### Example 3: Custom input type validation